chemgymrl/chemgymrl/docs/lesson_1_distillation.md

 ### Familiarizing Actions for the Distillation Bench

 In this tutorial, we will be going through how the distillation environment works.
-We will be taking the `tests/test_extract_vessel.pickle` which is a pickle file generated when we ran the extraction bench.
+We will be using the boil vessel method in `distillation_bench_v1.py` in order to generate an input boiling vessel for our distillation bench to use.

-It is important to know that before running the distillation bench, you must first complete both reaction and extraction, in order to follow the workflow our environment.
+It is important to know that normally, before running the distillation bench, you must first complete both reaction and extraction in order to follow the workflow our environments.
 To find out more, take a look at our [documentation](https://chemgymrl.readthedocs.io/en/latest/WhatIsChemGymRL/)

 Before we start talking about loading and running the environment, let's first familiarize ourselves with what's actually going on in the experiment.